Verna-Earth/interview-coding-challenge-2/README.md

 4. Create an endpoint for storing a planting plan.
 The planting plan will consist of a CSV file, one line per plant type.
 The return value should be either acknowledge the created plan, or an error if the planting plan cannot be processed.
 5. Create an endpoint to get a score for a plan, given a plan identifier.
 The score is an average of the scores for each bed in the plan.
 A single bed’s score is calculated by:
     - the base score is 10
-    - add one for each plant that is planted alongside a companion
+    - add one for each plant that is planted alongside a beneficial companion
     - add one if the bed is fully planted (i.e. the area of the bed equals the summed areas of the planted vegetables)
     - deduct one for each plant that is not planted in its preferred soil type
     - any bed with an error automatically returns 0